magnusfroste/privateai-chhatspace/PRD.md

 ## Conclusion

-AutoVersio provides a complete, production-ready LLM chat application with RAG capabilities, designed for easy deployment and customization.
+Privateai-chatspace provides a complete, production-ready LLM chat application with RAG capabilities, designed for easy deployment and customization.
 The modular architecture supports various LLM and embedding services while maintaining a clean, user-friendly interface focused on productivity and ease of use.

+**Implementation Status**: All core features implemented and tested, successfully deployed on Easypanel with remote LLM and embedding services integration.